kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7397-max-allowed-recommendation/README.md

    VPA could query the Cluster Autoscaler (CA) for feedback, potentially using the [provisioning-request](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/provisioning-request.md) API or a similar mechanism.
 This approach aligns well with CA's design, as it is built to handle questions related to resource availability and scheduling.
    For more information on supported provisioning classes, refer to the [Cluster Autoscaler FAQ](https://github.com/kubernetes/autoscaler/blob/3a29dc2690102a6758cd085e9d6a3bcf4d7c29d8/cluster-autoscaler/FAQ.md#supported-provisioningclasses).

+### Alternatives

-5. Check Current Cluster Nodes:
+1. Check Current Cluster Nodes:
    Analyze the available nodes and, if needed, perform calculations based on the largest node.
 Implementation has been started in [PR #7345](https://github.com/kubernetes/autoscaler/pull/7345).

-6. Set Fixed Values:
+2. Set Fixed Values:
    Use predefined limits, similar to the implementation [here](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/pkg/recommender/logic/recommender.go).

 ### Challenges